 “Our survey of senior executives is telling us that there is a tendency to absolve the core business for decisions made with machines,” said Brad Fisher, US Data & Analytics Leader and a partner with KPMG in the US.
 “This is understandable given technology’s legacy as a support service and the so-called ‘experts’ in all technical matters.
 However, it’s our view that many IT professionals do not have the domain knowledge or the overall capacity required to ensure trust in D&A. We believe the responsibility lies with the C-suite.”

 Respondents’ uncertainty about who is accountable begs the question of what proactive governance should be in place to ensure and protect the use of analytics.

-“As organisations begin to think about behavior of machines as parallel to the behavior of people, they should also consider new models of governance to support the leaps in trust that the human-machine workforce requires,” Erwin said.
+“As organizations begin to think about behavior of machines as parallel to the behavior of people, they should also consider new models of governance to support the leaps in trust that the human-machine workforce requires,” Erwin said.
 “At a fundamental level, accountability of machines must be held firmly by the CEO and functional leaders.”

 Based on recommendations from respondents, there is a strong indication that any governance framework should include standards and controls beyond the technical, covering strategic, cultural and ethical areas – the domains of the C-suite.

 The five recommendations for building trust within an organization according to respondents in the survey are: